-You can say the historical record started in 1908 when 47 year old Marquis Mills Converse, a well groomed and lifelong respected manager started his own company, Converse Shoes.
-They made rubber soled shoes for winter first.
-Then in 1915 sneakers for tennis players, and in 1917 the company introduced the All-Star basketball shoe.
+You can say the historical record started in 1908 when 47-year-old Marquis Mills Converse, a well-groomed and lifelong respected manager, started his own company, Converse Shoes.
+The company began with making rubber-soled shoes for winter.
+Then, in 1915, Converse sneakers were introduced for tennis players, and in 1917, the company introduced the All-Star basketball shoe.

 During this time, a basketball player at Columbus High in Indiana by the name of Chuck Taylor fell in love with the All-Star basketball shoe.
-Chuck was a lanky kid with a prominent nose and insightful eyes.
-By most accounts he was a good basketball player at best.
-But he was likable and he understood the footwear needs of basketball players.
-He was also a gifted salesman who knew how to pitch himself and his ideas.
-In 1921 Converse hired Chuck Taylor after he arrived unannouced at their Chicago office.
+Chuck was a skinny kid with a prominent nose and insightful eyes.
+By most accounts, he was a good basketball player.
+Some even say Chuck was a star who played on professional and semi-pro teams.
+Off the court, he was likable and understood basketball players’ footwear needs.
+And he was also a gifted salesman who knew how to pitch himself and his ideas.
+In 1921, Converse hired Chuck Taylor after he arrived unannounced at their Chicago office.

-With his drive and passion, Converse introduced the Chuck Taylor sneaker.
-Soon after, it was the shoe to wear for basketball players.
-And in 1936 the sneakers became the official shoe for the US basketball team in the Olympics.
+With his drive and passion, Chuck Taylor convinced Converse to introduce the Chuck Taylor sneaker in 1922.
+And with that same drive and passion, Chuck Taylor made it the shoe to wear for basketball players.
+In 1936, the sneakers became the official shoe for the United States basketball team in the Olympics.

-Stories such as the rise of sneakers as a cultural norm remind me of the Harriet Tubman quote, “All dreams begin with a dreamer.”
+Stories such as the rise of sneakers as a cultural norm are a reminder of the famous wisdom that “All dreams begin with a dreamer.”
 Chuck Taylor wasn’t the only reason sneakers became popular, but he was certainly the catalyst to usher in the change.
-And as a result, more than 600 million pairs of Chuck Taylor’s have been sold.
+As a result, more than 600 million pairs of Chuck Taylors have been sold.